Inflammatory bowel disease

 Help and support

-The charity Crohn's and Colitis UK provides help and support for people with IBD.
+- Crohn's and Colitis UK - a charity that provides help and support for people living with inflammatory bowel disease (IBD)

 - IBD Registry - UK registry for IBD, which includes Crohn’s disease, ulcerative colitis, IBD unclassified and other forms of IBD